Axedyson/syncbase/README.md

 - Storybook
 - Actually develop the project
 - Deploy web on vercel and server and it's services on DO droplet and maybe some automatic deployment with gh actions
+- Maybe add standard-version/semantic-release?
+- Add more .md files to properly document the contribution process and attract contributors
 - Add docker & docker-compose for development?
-- Maybe add standard-version/semantic-release?
 - Add tests e.g. jest for unit and integration tests and crypress for E2E tests

 ### Notes